 Components of Digital Transformation: The basic seven elements of digital transformation that are required for you as an organization to lead a digital change is below.

-- Utilizing Technology: Big data allow businesses to have an incredible amount of data to analyze and guide business decisions.
+Utilizing Technology: Big data allow businesses to have an incredible amount of data to analyze and guide business decisions.
 AI carries out precise predictive or prescriptive analysis for active strategy development.
 Many businesses are also now using the ISO for information security controls to keep their clients’ data secured.

 In overall essence the components help seek your way around the digital transformation to drive the digital way of change for your business.